juju/docs/src/en/tools-charm-tools.md

 ## Create

-    juju charm create [-h|--help] CHARM_NAME [CHARMS_DIRECTORY]
+    juju charm create [-h] [-t TEMPLATE] [-a] [-v] charmname [charmhome]

-This command, `create`, will produce a boilerplate template of a charm to expedite the charm creation process.
-Replace `CHARM_NAME` with the name you want the new charm to be.
-A directory called `CHARM_NAME` will be created in the `[CHARMS_DIRECTORY]`, or your current directory if no `[CHARMS_DIRECTORY]` is provided.
+The `create` command will produce a new boilerplate charm.
+Replace `charmname` with the name of your new charm.
+A directory called `charmname` will be created in the `[charmhome]` directory, or your current directory if no `[charmhome]` directory is provided.

+By default, your new charm is created using the python template.
+Use the `-t TEMPLATE` option to create a charm using a different template, e.g.:

+    juju charm create -t bash my-charm

+To see the list of installed templates use `juju charm create -h`.

+Depending on the template being used, `juju charm create` may prompt for user input.
+To suppress prompts and accept all defaults instead, use the `-a` or `--accept-defaults` option.

-### Create Example
+### Bash Example

-Below is an example of the charm structure created during `juju charm create`
+Below is the structure of a bash charm created by `juju charm create -t bash my-charm`:

-    juju charm create my-charm
     my-charm
     ├── config.yaml
     ├── hooks